 The Cardinals began the "4 A Greener Game" program at Busch Stadium during the 2008 season as a two month pilot program.
-After tremendous success, the program now averages over 25 volunteers per game with numbers increasing year after year.
+After tremendous success, the program averages over 25 volunteers per game with numbers increasing year after year (during pre-COVID times).

 The St. Louis Cardinals are committed to promoting environmental stewardship and sustainability.
 Our goal is to put a winning team on the field and create a safe, fun, family friendly environment and entertainment experience for our guests while minimizing the impact on the natural environment.
 Specifically, the Cardinals will:

 - Strive to minimize pollution and waste through programs designed to reduce and recycle the consumable materials we use throughout our operations.

 - Conserve energy and water, support renewable energy resources, and encourage environmentally sound transportation options for employees and fans.

 - Identify and purchase environmentally friendly products and services for all stadium and team operations.